BenoitGaston/audio-libraries-tlk/README.md

 ## How to run

+### 1. For general Library Scan and cover Artwork update

 * To run the script from an iTunes or Apple Music, first go to `setting/Library/Export Library`.
 Save the `.xml` file in a folder and copy this path (for instance `/Users/user_name/Music/` where you have placed the file `My_Library.xml`).
 * To run the script from a music library that is simply organised in folders (for instance `Artist/Album`).
 Simply copy the path pointing to our music directory (for instance `/Users/user_name/Music/Music/Media/Music`).